gotchoices/MyCHIPs/README.md

 I consider this as a "preliminary proof of concept" and so am ready to release this code subject to the attched [LICENSE](LICENSE).
 It will need a lot more work to become production ready, but maybe this provides enough of a testing platform that others will be more willing to help make that happen.

-To kick off the public release, I commissioned a study by [DSR Corporation](https://en.dsr-corporation.com/) to analyze the lift alorithm as proposed in the documentation and partially implemented in the software.
+To kick off the public release of the source code, I commissioned a study by [DSR Corporation](https://en.dsr-corporation.com/) to analyze the lift alorithm as proposed in the documentation and partially implemented in the software.
 As expected, they uncovered several issues that need improvement before the system can be expected to perform in a fault-tolerant way.
 Their work and results are summarized [here](test/analysis/dsr/phase-1/results.md).

 In response to that study, I created an [outline](doc/Safety.md) of how the algorithm might best be improved to resolve the issues uncovered by the DSR study.
 Now there is work being done at [BYU](www.byu.edu) to both validate the original DSR results, and evaluate proposed solutions.
+Early results would indicate that the [improved protocol](doc/Protocol.md) is now reasonably safe and live.

 This represents the current state of the project.

 ### Milestones Completed so Far